tw8130/Pizza-palace/README.md

 ## KNOWN BUGS:
 Any bugs noted you can email me for clarification.
-The grand total brings results with recuurring decimals.
+The grand total brings results with recuurring decimals.git

 ## TECHNOLOGIES USED:
 .html